Siddhesh-00/Atmosense/README.md

 | D2 (RX) | TX                  |
 | GND     | GND                 |

-> ⚠️ **Important**: Disconnect RX and TX pins from the ESP8266 while flashing code to the ESP8266.

 **Power System**
 - Two 18650 cells in **parallel** → 3.7 V, 4400 mAh